 Can You Buy Money Orders at ShopRite?

 Not all ShopRite stores sell money orders.
-Among those that do, the cost is $.99, and they can be bought for up to $500.
+Among those that do, the cost is $.99, (see our article: Does ShopRite take Apply Pay?) and they can be bought for up to $500.
 To buy a money order, visit the customer service desk.
 Most stores only accept debit and cash for money orders, and some accept cash only.

 You can use the Western Union agent locator to confirm whether your local store sell money orders.
 Switch to search by agent name (the default search is by address) and type in ShopRite, then filter for money orders under Western Union Services.
 Be sure to uncheck all filters other than money orders, so that your search doesn’t return agent locations that don’t sell money orders.
 If any ShopRite stores in your area sell money orders, they’ll appear in the results.